Chirag-ptel/quest-solution/Readme.md

     - NAT gateways
     - Internet gateway
 - EKS
-    - eks managed node group
+    - eks managed node group.
-    - pod-idenitity-agent addon for assigning iam role for pods
+    - pod-idenitity-agent addon for assigning iam role for pods to provide the access to specific secret in secret manager.
-    - eks access entry for accessing the cluster via kubectl
+    - eks access entry for accessing the cluster via kubectl.
     - Load-balancer controller for managing load balancer for k8s service.
     - Ingress-nginx for creating ingress, path based routing, tls for different services.
     - Secret-csi-driver to mount the secrets as volumes in the pods.